 Our NEOs are eligible to participate in the same plans as substantially all other of our United States employees which include medical, dental, vision, short-term and long-term disability insurance, and a Health Savings Plan.
 We also maintain the CommScope, Inc. Retirement Savings Plan, or the 401(k) plan, in which substantially all our United States employees, including our NEOs, are eligible to participate.
-We currently contribute 2% of the participant's base salary and bonus to the 401(k) plan and provide matching contributions of up to 4% of the participant's base salary and bonus, which provides for up to a maximum of 6% of the participant's base salary and bonus, subject to certain statutory limitations (\$280,000 for 2019).
+We currently contribute 2% of the participant's base salary and bonus to the 401(k) plan and provide matching contributions of up to 4% of the participant's base salary and bonus, which provides for up to a maximum of 6% of the participant's base salary and bonus, subject to certain statutory limitations (\$285,000 for 2020).
 In addition, we provide our NEOs with a supplemental term life insurance policy.
 We provide these benefits due to their relatively low cost and the high value they provide in attracting and retaining talented executives.

 We operate and maintain corporate aircraft that are used primarily for business travel by our directors and executive officers.
 We have a written policy that sets forth guidelines and procedures regarding limited permissible personal use of this aircraft by our executive officers.
-Additionally, CommScope, Inc. of North Carolina, a wholly-owned subsidiary of the Company, maintains an Aircraft Time Sharing Agreement with Mr. Drendel, pursuant to which Mr. Drendel may use the Company's aircraft for non-business travel.
-Pursuant to this agreement, Mr. Drendel reimburses our subsidiary for the aggregate actual expenses for each personal use flight based on the variable costs of the flight, as permitted under Federal Aviation Administration rules.
+CommScope, Inc. of North Carolina, a wholly-owned subsidiary of the Company, maintains an Aircraft Time Sharing Agreement with Mr. Treadway, pursuant to which Mr. Treadway has limited use of the Company's aircraft for non-business travel.
+Pursuant to this agreement, Mr. Treadway must reimburse our subsidiary for the incremental expenses for each personal use flight based on the variable costs of the flight, as permitted under Federal Aviation Administration rules.
+A similar agreement with Mr. Drendel was in place prior to his retirement as an employee in October 2020.
+In addition, prior to Mr. Drendel's retirement as an employee, our subsidiary was party to an Aircraft Dry Lease and an Aircraft Services Agreement with Little River Leasing, LLC (Little River), a limited liability company that is wholly owned by Mr. Drendel.
+Both agreements with Little River were terminated in 2020.

 We determine the incremental cost of any personal use of our corporate aircraft based on the direct cost of use per flight, which may include aircraft fuel, oil and other additives; crew travel and lodging expense; hangar costs away from the aircraft's base of operation; insurance obtained for the specified flight; landing fees, airport taxes and similar assessments; customs, foreign permits and similar fees directly related to the flight; in-flight catering expenses; passenger ground transportation; and flight planning and weather contract services.
 Because our aircraft are used primarily for business travel, this methodology excludes fixed costs that do not change based on usage, such as the salaries of pilots and crew, purchase or lease costs of aircraft, hangar rent and insurance, and costs of maintenance and upkeep.
 We impute taxable income to the NEOs for any personal aircraft use in accordance with Internal Revenue Service regulations.
-We do not provide tax reimbursements, or "gross-ups", on these amounts to executive officers
+We do not provide tax reimbursements, or "gross-ups", on these amounts to executive officers.

-For 2019, no NEO met or exceeded \$10,000 in unreimbursed aggregate incremental costs associated with personal use of the aircraft.
+For 2020, no NEO met or exceeded \$10,000 in unreimbursed aggregate incremental costs associated with personal use of the aircraft.